microsoft/AIforEarthDataSets/data/ghe.md

 ## Sample code

-A complete Python example of accessing and plotting a GHE image (i.e., an instantaneous global estimate) is available in the accompanying [sample notebook](ghe.ipynb).
+A complete Python example of accessing and plotting a GHE image (https://nbviewer.jupyter.org/github/microsoft/AIforEarthDataSets/blob/main/data/i.e., an instantaneous global estimate) is available in the accompanying [sample notebook](ghe.ipynb).

 ## Pretty picture